HHaiduk/thunder/index.md

 sophisticated programming concepts that will enhance their programming ability!
 Note that there are NO variables in Thunder's language.

-The single best text for making best use of this software is _Karel the Robot: A Gentle Introduction to the Art of Programming, Second Edition_ by Richard E. Pattis and revised by Jim Roberts and Mark Stehlik.
+For the time being, the single best text for making best use of this software is _Karel the Robot: A Gentle Introduction to the Art of
+Programming, Second Edition_ by Richard E. Pattis and revised by Jim Roberts and Mark Stehlik.
 (C) 1995 by John Wiley & Sons, Inc. ISBN-10: 0-471-59725-2.
 Book is 160 pages in paperback.